gocom/sd-web-ui-bit-theme/CONTRIBUTING.md

 $ make watch
 ```

-The location where files are built can be changed with `SD_WEB_UI_EXTENSIONS_PREFIX` environment variable.
+The location where the files are built can be changed with the `SD_WEB_UI_EXTENSIONS_PREFIX` environment variable.
 This
-can be used to write build results to the web UI's extension directory:
+can, for instance, be used to write build results to the web UI's extension directory while the extensions'
+repository is located outside of it:

 ```shell
 $ make build SD_WEB_UI_EXTENSIONS_PREFIX=/path/to/stable-diffusion-webui/extensions/
 ```

-Files are build to `sd-web-ui-bit-theme` directory under the given path prefix.
+Files are created to inside of `sd-web-ui-bit-theme` directory under the given path prefix.
+The same environment
-Same also works with the watcher:
+variable also works with the watch command:

 ```shell
 $ make watch SD_WEB_UI_EXTENSIONS_PREFIX=/path/to/webui/extensions/